42-AI/bootcamp_data-engineering/day01/day01.md

 # Day01 - NoSQL with Elasticsearch

 Today, you will learn how to use a NoSQL database: Elasticsearch.
+Wait..
+Elasticsearch is a database ?
+Well not exactly it is more than that.
+It is defined as a search and analytics engine.
+But let's keep it simple for now, consider it as a database, we will see the rest later.

 ## Notions of the day

-Create an Elasticsearch database, run the cluster, ingest document, search & aggregate, create visual with Kibana
+Create an Elasticsearch cluster, create index and mappings, ingest document, search & aggregate, create visual with Kibana

 ## General rules